nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 And now we have access to all the methods and properties that exist in the `Playable` class.
 This allows us to perform high-level actions on a variety of objects that have completely different implementations.

-If we try to access a method or a property that’s not defined in the parent abstract class, this will thow an error:
+If we try to access a method or a property that’s not defined in the parent abstract class, this will throw an error:

 ![typescript-no-method-error.png](images/typescript-no-method-error.png)